 Buying two or three booster boxes will give you a solid variety of the rare cards and likely a play set (four of each) of most of the uncommon and common cards in the set.
 If you’re looking to play in local leagues or tournaments and will be able to trade with other players, this will give you all of the commons and uncommons you need along with extra rares for trading to get the cards you really want.

 Unless you’re collecting for multiple people, we don’t recommend going beyond four or five booster boxes.
 There are some very valuable, chase cards in most sets, but once you get to your fourth or fifth box most of the cards you open will be cards you already have four or more copies of.
 It will typically be much more effective to trade or buy the final cards that you need.

-If you want to keep up with new sets in the easiest way possible, check out our Pokemon TCG Booster Box Subscriptions.
+If you want to keep up with new sets in the easiest way possible, check out our Pokemon TCG Booster Box Subscription.
 Activating a subscription is free and you get free shipping when you sign up for two or more booster boxes.
 You don’t pay anything until a week or two before a new set releases and the boosters boxes are automatically delivered right to your front door on or a day or two after release.

 From here, you have a number of options to fill in your collection with specific cards you want.

 - Trade locally – the official Pokemon TCG website has a great tool for finding local leagues.
 Local leagues are a great way to meet players near you and trading cards is a very relevant and enjoyable part of the experience